Murder of Edward Deegan: Overturned convictions

 In December 2000, the Justice Department decided to investigate corruption in the FBI after allegations of government fraud and coverups.
 The investigation revealed numerous files that had not been revealed to the parties of the Deegan murder during the trial.
 These contained information pertaining to the Deegan murder and revealed that Deegan was marked as a target by FBI informants.
-According to these files, Joseph Barboza, Ronald Cassea, Jimmy Flemmi and Wilfred French had carried out the murder, and Greco, Limone, Tameleo and Salvati were falsely convicted of the murder with FBI complicity.
+According to these files, Joseph Barboza, Ronald Cassesso, Jimmy Flemmi and Wilfred French had carried out the murder, and Greco, Limone, Tameleo and Salvati were falsely convicted of the murder with FBI complicity.
 The investigation also revealed tapes and secret recordings which proved Barboza's testimony in the Deegan trial was inconsistent with the interviews he gave to the FBI.
 This proved that Federal Bureau of Investigation agents H. Paul Rico, Dennis Condon, John Morris, and John Connolly had knowingly helped convict innocent men in order to protect Vincent "Jimmy The Bear" Flemmi and Joseph Barboza.

 According to a report conducted by the Committee on Government Reform in 2004, "The information he provided was contradicted by information already known to federal officials, which rendered Barboza’s testimony suspect.
 It is inconceivable that federal law enforcement officials did not know what Barboza was going to tell the grand jury and what he did tell the grand jury.
 Therefore, it is very likely that at least some federal officials understood that Barboza had committed perjury before the Suffolk County grand jury and that he was prepared to provide testimony at trial that was not true."

 Whilst Henry Tameleo and Louis Greco died in prison in 1985 and 1995 respectively, Peter Limone and Joseph Salvati's convictions were vacated in January 2001, and they were released from prison after 33 years of incarceration.